sgomez/ollama-ai-provider/README.md

 });
 ```

-You can use the following optional settings to customize the Mistral provider instance:
+You can use the following optional settings to customize the Ollama provider instance:

 - **baseURL** _string_